jmasalma/AdhanAlarm2/_notes.md

 ? - Adjust size of widgets so the text shrinks and grows based on size of the widget.
 Done - Make smaller widget match app style and make it a 1x1 if possible Done - Make larger widget default to 4x4
+Done - reformat 1x1 widget
+- show count down to next in 1x2 widget
-- Make widget narrower
+- adjust 4x4 widget to be slightly narrower
+- add count down to next prayer in the 1x2 widget
-- reformat 1x1 widget
+- clicking on widget should open the app

 ### Fix automatic calculation method by region
 Done - Make ISNA the default calculation method
-- Fix so the right calculation method is used per region
+- Fix so the right calculation method is used per region automatically

 ### Remove localization, english only for now...
 Done - Can add it later...
 - start with arabic, etc.

 ### Harden
-- Add tests
+Done - Add tests
+- Add code inline docs

 ## Add the following setup scripts